Association of Collegiate Schools of Architecture (ACSA)

 University of Hawaiʻi School of Architecture Alumni Association (UHSA^3)

 The University of Hawai‘i School of Architecture Alumni Association is a 501(c)(3) organization founded in 1991.
 The mission of the Association is to foster and facilitate social, collegial and professional ties between the University of Hawai‘i School of Architecture and its graduates, friends and supporters.
 Various events are held throughout the year to connect with our alumni and friends.
+These events help raise funds for the student scholarship endowment that started in 1994 and has supported both undergraduate and graduate architecture students throughout the years.

 American Institute of Architecture Students (AIAS)